prasaar/aiwhispr/README.md

 srcpath = <path from which AIWhisper will start reading and indexing the content>

-displaypath = <top level path that AIWhispr will use when returning the search results.
-Example : you can save all you your files under /var/www/html , when the search results are displayed, the top level path is replaced with http://hostname >
+displaypath = '<top level path that AIWhispr will use when returning the search results.
+Example : you can save all you your files under /var/www/html , when the search results are displayed, the top level path is replaced with http://hostname >'

-contentSiteModule = <python module that handles indexing for files/content in the specified srctype.There are are test configuration examples in the same folder for s3 , azureblob.
+contentSiteModule = <python module that handles indexing for files/content in the specified srctype.There are are test configuration examples in the same folder for s3 , azureblob>